SefP/code102/notes/monday.md

 // Git add before git commit.
 Git add is staging the files to make sure it's ready to commit.
 Git add

+git add -p (will let you look at changes)

 git commit -m "message"

 git status